Timinator2000/techio-algo-x/20 - solver translations/02 - ruby.md

 #  This solution uses Knuth's Algorithm X and his Dancing Links (DLX):
 #  (DLX-Based Algorithm X Solver Last Revised 01 December 2024)
 #
-#  For a detailed explanation and tutorial, please see my Algorithm X
+#  For a detailed explanation and tutorial, please see the Algorithm X
-#  playground on Tech.io by following the link in my CodinGame profile:
+#  playground on Tech.io by following the link in @Timinator's CodinGame profile:
 #
 #  https://www.codingame.com/profile/2df7157da821f39bbf6b36efae1568142907334/playgrounds
 #